Skip to main content

 Local setup

-Next, use the magic CLI tool to interact with the Llama 3 model locally and ensure that the model runs as expected before deploying it in the cloud.
+Next, use the max CLI tool to start an endpoint with the Llama 3 model locally, and ensure that the model runs as expected before deploying it in the cloud.

 1. Generate a response to a prompt with the following command:

-magic run llama3 --prompt "What is the meaning of life?"
+--prompt "What is the meaning of life?" \

-magic run llama3 --prompt "What is the meaning of life?"
+--prompt "What is the meaning of life?" \

 3. Test the local endpoint

-After starting the model server, you can test its functionality by sending a curl request:
+Then, you can test its functionality by sending a curl request from a new terminal:

 curl -N http://0.0.0.0:8000/v1/chat/completions \